PrideIceMan/hexo-automation/README.md

 # comments

-generating of hexo project is slow, try several times of your timeout parameter.
+generating of hexo project is slow, try several times and then determine your `TIMEOUT` parameter.

 Have fun!